Advisor accuses Wells Fargo of pulling 'bait and switch' with promissory note

 Nguyen's lawsuit says his $924,173 recruiting payout was calculated at 150% of the revenue he had generated over the previous year at Merrill.
 The suit says Nguyen did receive the money about a month after he started working at Wells.

-Separately, though, Nguyen had been presented with documents saying he had taken out a loan for the same amount from Wells.
-He was told he had just over nine years to pay it off, plus interest, over the course of 112 monthly installments.
+Separately, though, Nguyen was presented with documents saying he had taken out a loan for the same amount from Wells.
+He was told he had just over nine years to pay the debt off, plus interest, over the course of 112 monthly installments.

 Money for those payments was to come from a series of monthly bonuses that Nguyen earned in accordance with his revenue generation and other performance measures.
-Crucially, Nguyen contends he was never informed he was taking on a loan before making the move to Wells Fargo.
+Crucially, Nguyen contends he was never informed that he was taking on a loan before he made the move to Wells Fargo.

 "The documents presented by the defendant contained previously undisclosed terms and conditions that were materially different from the terms and conditions of the pre-employment recruiting offer used to induce the plaintiff to terminate his employment and FINRA registration with Merrill Lynch," according to the suit.